awesomeeng/awesome-server/README.md

 # AwesomeServer

-AwesomeServer is a customizable API Server framework for Enterprise Ready nodejs applications.
+AwesomeServer is a customizable API Server framework for enterprise ready nodejs applications.
 It is an easy to setup HTTP or HTTPS or HTTP/2 server allowing you to provide flexible routing and controllers for responding to incoming requests in a consistent, repeatable, performant fashion.

 ## Features